Washington Post suspends reporter after Kobe Bryant rape allegation tweet

 Bryant, who married Vanessa Laine in 2001, admitted to having had sex with the woman but insisted that it was consensual.

-Many people expressed equal outrage that the Post had decided to put Sonmez on leave following her tweets.
+Many people expressed equal outrage that The Post had decided to put Sonmez on leave.

 The Washington Post "should reinstate Felicia Sonmez.
 An overreaction to the keyboard warriors.
 While you can debate the timing of the tweets, it's a relevant detail to the life of Kobe Bryant.
 A newspaper silencing a journalist sets a terrible example," one person wrote.